bowentan/bowentan/README.md

 Hi there 👋, this is Bowen Tan.
 I am currently a PhD student in Computer Science, mainly focusing on algorithms and machine learning.

 - 🔭 Currently working on [glob-linters](https://github.com/bowentan/glob-linters) motivated by my interest.
 If you are also interested, you are welcomed for contributions!
-- 🌱 Currently learning Go and Julia.
+- 🌱 Currently learning Julia and Rust.
 - 📫 Reach me: bowentan78@gmail.com or [LinkedIn](www.linkedin.com/in/bowen-tan-44623b99)

 <!--